For copies of your IPC Medical Record

 - The requesting person’s relation to the patient (e.g., self, parent, personal representative)

-- If the personal representative is signing the letter on behalf of the patient, please provide a description of your authority to act on behalf of the patient and a copy of official documentation granting this authority.
+- If you are a personal representative signing the letter on behalf of the patient, please provide a description of your authority to act on behalf of the patient and a copy of official documentation granting this authority.

 For Third Parties